eladdave/eladdave.github.io/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+I'm a PhD candidate at the Department of Earth and Planetary Science at the Weizmann Institute of Science.
+I have a BSc in Chemistry and Biology from the Hebrew University and an MSc in Planetary Science from the Weizmann Institute of Science.
+I'm interested in the evolution and present state of terrestrial planets, and my current focus is the properties and dynamics of ices on Mars.